SebaSilC/azure-conditional-access-mfa/README.md

 - A Conditional Access policy targeting the group, requiring MFA for all sign-ins to cloud apps.
 - Enforced group-based identity protection following Zero Trust security principles.
 - Full test flow: user login, MFA prompt enforced, access granted only after successful verification.
-- Screenshots, documentation, and an architecture diagram for recruiter and technical review.
+- Screenshots, documentation and an architecture diagram for recruiter and technical review.

 ---